Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

 Finding the right dog food to treat your pet’s allergies can seem like an uphill battle.
 With all the different types of hypoallergenic dog foods on the market, how do you know which dog food brands to trust?

-The trouble is that dog allergies can be a complicated issue to untangle.
-From identifying your dog’s allergies to treating them, many pet parents find themselves in a never-ending cycle of symptoms, new brands, and calls to the vet.
+The trouble is that dog food allergies can be a complicated issue to untangle.
+From identifying common allergens to treating allergic reactions, many pet parents find themselves in a never-ending cycle of symptoms, new brands, and calls to the vet.
 Here at the Deli, we aim to make things a bit easier so your dog gets the relief s/he craves.

 What we call an “allergy” is simply the immune system showing a response to a substance that is not inherently harmful.
 The body recognizes the substance as a potential threat, and takes actions to contain the foreign invasion.